Ticket #40 (closed enhancement: fixed)

 Problem was becouse when program want draw multiline text, it cann pass it whole to one of drawing functions with start coordinates, and rectangle where text will be clipped. so program can call drawing function many times with passing each time one line less, and drawing function will calculate what text will be really drawn by given rectangle.

-+OpenStorage? function which try to open existing Shared Array instead of creating new
++OpenStorage function which try to open existing Shared Array instead of creating new

-*GDIHookHandler exported functions will try to OpenStorage? instead of doing it in DLL_PROCESS_ATTACH, so when GDIHookHandler will hook to process in which need to inject GDIHook it will no greater try to init storage (possibly crash fixed)
+*GDIHookHandler exported functions will try to OpenStorage instead of doing it in DLL_PROCESS_ATTACH, so when GDIHookHandler will hook to process in which need to inject GDIHook it will no greater try to init storage (possibly crash fixed)

 currently there are following problems in the library: